120 Storm Shelter for PHA

 This project for our communities in Miami, Fairland, Wyandotte and Quapaw.
 They have different sizes, depending on the size of the residence.

-The project was funded through part of a $1 million HUD Grant and will provide a storm shelter for each of the total 400 housing units.
+The project is funded through part of a $1 million HUD Grant.
+It provides a storm shelter for each of the total 400 housing units.

 Peoria Tribe Chief John Froman said the shelters will be placed at all four sites.
 The project is funded by the ICBG tribal grant funds to increase the safety of tenants.

 The project will be between $500,000 to $600,000.
 The grant is set up for several different things.
 We earmarked it for rehabilitation.
 The PHA is the first Indian housing authority to do stand alone individual storm shelters.
-Usually when you see this in a project like this they will construct one large storm shelter where everybody can meet.
+For a project like this.
+They will construct one large storm shelter where everybody can meet.
 We decided to make it convenient to our residences and put the Storm Shelter in their back yard.